anytizer/melodies.lmms/README.md

 They are for melodies only.

 ## Did you improve?
-Let me know back if you improved those melodies.
+Let me know back if you improved any of these melodies.

 ## Disclaimers
 It is a collaborative project; my work is free; but the melody or other collaborator's work may not be.